 What to Do if Someone Asks for Your Aadhaar When It’s Optional

-If a service provider asks for your Aadhaar when you know it’s optional, you can politely explain that you are aware it’s not mandatory and offer an alternative official identification document.
+If a service provider asks for your Aadhaar when its submission is optional, you can politely explain that you are aware its submission is not mandated and offer an alternative official identification document.
 If they insist, you can seek clarification from them or refer to official government guidelines.

 Simple Ways to Protect Your Aadhaar Details

-- Be selective: Only share your Aadhaar number when it is legally required and with trusted, authorised organisations.
+- Be selective: Share your Aadhaar number only when it is legally required and with trusted, authorised organisations.

 - Use alternatives: Where possible, you can use a ‘masked Aadhaar’ (which hides the first 8 digits of your number) or a Virtual ID (VID) for verification, rather than sharing your full Aadhaar number.

-- Be wary of requests: Be cautious of unexpected calls, messages, or emails asking for your Aadhaar details, as these could be attempts to trick you.
+- Be wary of requests: Exercise caution regarding unexpected calls, messages, or emails requesting your Aadhaar details, as these could be phishing attempts.

 Finally, here are some key points to always keep in mind.